6 Proven Ways to Learn Self Defense

 Deep breathing is often overlooked in self-defense, but it’s important for sustaining a physical altercation.

-Deep breathing isn’t only necessary to help you keep fighting but also ensures that you remain calm and straight, making it easier to assess the situation.
+Deep breathing is necessary to help you keep fighting and remain calm and straight, making it easier to assess the situation.

 How to Learn Self-Defense Quick Fire Tips